 7. Yosemite National Park

-The natural beauty of California is unmatched and one of the most famous places to get out and explore nature in Yosemite National Park.
+The natural beauty of California is unmatched and one of the most famous places to get out and explore nature is Yosemite National Park.
 Situated under the shadows of the Sierra Nevada, the park is best known for Yosemite Falls, one of the tallest waterfalls in the world, and Half Dome, a popular hiking spot for the bravest of daredevils.

 Nature isn’t the only attraction to see in the park– Yosemite also hosts many art exhibitions and concerts each year including the Yosemite Music Festival and Sierra Art Trails.
 It is also home to some of the best campgrounds in California!

 8. Redwood National and State Parks